trumanyardley/naturedex-legal/README.md

 ### c) Camera & Photo Library
 The App requests access to your device's camera and photo library so you can take or upload photos for identification.
 We do not access, copy, or store any photos beyond what you explicitly submit for identification.

+### d) Analytics (Firebase)
+We use **Firebase Analytics**, a service provided by Google, to collect **anonymous usage data** to understand how the App is used and improve its functionality.

+This may include:
+- Basic app interactions (e.g., button taps, screen views)
+- General usage patterns (e.g., feature usage frequency)

+**No personally identifiable information (PII), photos, or location data are collected or transmitted through Firebase Analytics.**
+All analytics data is aggregated and cannot be used to identify you.

 ---

 ## 3. How We Use Your Information

-We use the information described above solely to provide the App's features:
+We use the information described above solely to provide and improve the App's features:

 - **Photos** are sent to PlantNet to retrieve species identification data.
 - **Species names** returned by PlantNet are sent to the **iNaturalist API** (inaturalist.org) to retrieve basic publicly available information about the identified species (such as common name, taxonomy, and description).
 No photos or location data are sent to iNaturalist.
 - **Species names** are also sent to the **Anthropic API** (anthropic.com) to generate a short AI-written summary about the identified species.
 Only the species name is sent — no photos, location data, or any other information.
 - **Location data** is saved locally on your device to tag your sightings.
 - **Camera and photo library access** is used only when you actively initiate a photo or upload.
+- **Analytics data** is used in aggregate to understand app usage and improve features and user experience.

-We do **not** use your information for advertising, analytics, tracking, or any other purpose.
+We do **not** use your information for advertising or sell any data.

 ---